pinheadmz/handout/README.md

 ### 4. Run

-By default the nameserver listens on port `53` (might require sudo) and the webserver listens on port `80`.
+By default the nameserver listens on port `53` (might require sudo) and the HTTPS webserver listens on port `443`.
 Add the flag `--test` and the nameserver will listen on port `53530` instead.
+An extra HTTP (unencrypted) webserver listens on port `80` just to redirect users to the HTTPS website. `sudo` may be required to access low port numbers,other options may be available.

 ```
-node lib/handout.js
+sudo node lib/handout.js
 ```

 Example logging output, indicating source of each request: